Kaltsoon/data-management-and-databases/exercises/er-exercises.md

 > [!IMPORTANT]
 > Write your answers to a Word document named `er_exercises_YOURFAMILYNAME.docx` and submit the document to Moodle.
 Include ER diagrams as images in the document.

-The objective of this exercise is to familiarize yourself with the basics of conceptual modeling, have some hands-on practicing in data modeling, and learn to create simple ER diagrams based on a closed small set of requirements.
+The objective of this exercise is to familiarize yourself with the basics of conceptual modeling, have some hands-on practice in data modeling, and learn to create simple ER diagrams based on a closed, small set of requirements.
 Refer to this week's lesson slides and the ER refresher task as materials.

 ## Drawing ER diagrams